Young design aiming for Europe

 ACTE supports young talented designers to reach out and create success.
 Through the Native project, designers enjoyed an educational program inspired and supported by expert mentors.
 A digital artistic residency at a fashion company and finally a virtual exhibition to display their work.

 During the digital residency, the designers were partnered with a selected textile company and created and produced a collection.
 This was displayed at the end of the project in a virtual exhibition reaching European cities and international audience.

 Connecting and networking

 Native aims to develop talents through mentorship and inspiration.
 The project helps to connect mentors and creative residences at fashion companies with artistic and cultural institutions as well as organisations connected to the design and fashion industry in Italy, Poland, Sweden and Spain.
-Each of the selected young designers will get the opportunity to benefit from hard-earned commercial knowledge and experience.
+Each of the selected young designers got the opportunity to benefit from hard-earned commercial knowledge and experience.

 – The Native project is co-funded by the European Union’s “Creative Europe” programme.
 This aims to develop the competence of designers in the design industry sector, as well as to facilitate the integration of creative knowledge and skills in the fashion industry in SMEs (small and medium-sized companies).

 – The City of Borås is leading the project, in which the Italian city of Prato, the Polish Academy Sztuk Pięknych, the Catalan fashion cluster MODACC and other members of the European textile network ACTE also are participating.

 – Together with “Creative Europe”, several young European designers are selected.
 The designers will create and produce their own collection, through digital residencies at SMEs in the fashion sector.